PeakIndicators/Getting-Started-On-Azure-ML/Documents/Automate-ML-model-selection.md

 ## Running automated machine learning experiments

-To run an automated machine learning experiment, you can either use the user interface in Azure Machine Learning studio, or submit an experiment using the SDK.
+To run an automated machine learning experiment, you can either use the user interface in Azure Machine Learning studio (more details in [How to work with Azure Machine Learning Studio Automated ML](Documents/Automated-ML.md)) or submit an experiment using the SDK.

 ### Configure an automated machine learning experiment
 The user interface provides an intuitive way to select options for your automated machine learning experiment.
 When using the SDK, you have greater flexibility, and you can set experiment options using the **AutoMLConfig** class, as shown in the following example.